 1. Disable Macro mode

-The Macro mode on the iPhone 13 Pro and iPhone 14 Pro models gets enabled automatically when the object is too close.
+The Macro mode on the iPhone 13 Pro, iPhone 14 Pro, and iPhone 15 Pro models gets enabled automatically when the object is too close.
 This helps you capture a crisp picture with more details.
 But sometimes your iPhone struggles to achieve accurate focus and repeatedly changes between its Wide and Ultra Wide lens, causing the camera to flicker.